Hello, my dear colleagues!

 The training class we developed was supposed to be designed in such a way as to teach participants about a topic while also practicing the functionality of features in Edmodo.

 ECT #7: Record a screencast of your training agenda

-In the task number 7, we had to record a screencast of our training class, explain how will the training be conducted, showcase the small groups and resources we made in a 5 minute screencast.
+In task number 7, we had to record a screencast of our training class, explain how the training will be conducted, showcase the small groups and resources we made in a 5-minute screencast.

 ECT #8: Training Agenda

 Finally, we had to write a detailed plan for our training agenda and submit it for the last evaluation.
-We were given a template and it was not hard to make the plan after we already made a screencast & all the resources.
+Again, we were given a template, and it was not hard to make the plan after we already made a screencast & all the resources.

 ECT #9: Seminar

 To celebrate the completion of the cohort and provide us with the next steps as an ECT, Kate Baker hosted live-video conference meetings.
 We celebrated our completion of the cohort experience and discussed:

 Certified Trainers enjoy exclusive opportunities and benefits, such as:

 1. Membership in the ECT Professional Learning Community (PLC), connecting you to Edmodo Learning Programs and a global network of your peers